 If the magistrates find the defendant guilty, sentences can include:

-- Community order
+- A Community Order

-- Suspended sentence
+- A Suspended Sentence

 Why use a solicitor?